swarupcode-prog/DjangoCalendarITW/README.md

 The functionalities of our calendar are:

-  1)Adding an Event with specific time
+1) Adding an Event with specific time

-  2)Recieving mail as a form of notifiction
+2) Recieving mail as a form of notifiction

-  3)Viewing of yearly calendar
+3) Viewing of yearly calendar